iotaledger/chronicle.rs/README.md

 ## About

-Chronicle provides tools for building permanode solutions on an efficent runtime based on [tokio](https://docs.rs/crate/tokio).
+Chronicle provides tools for managing and accessing permanode solutions using the IOTA actor framework [backstage](#).
 With Chronicle, you can:

-- Store IOTA transactions in real time, using one or more [Scylla](https://www.scylladb.com/) clusters
+- Store IOTA messages in real time, using one or more [Scylla](https://www.scylladb.com/) clusters
-- Search for all stored transactions, using an HTTP API
+- Explore stored messages using an HTTP API
-- Extend your own application with custom crates and configurations
+- Store the data you want by modifying incoming messages
+- Filter data to store it how and where you want

-Chronicle includes the following crates that you can use as tools for building your own permanode and extending its functionality:
+Chronicle includes the following crates:

+- **[Chronicle](permanode/README.md)** The entry point for the Chronicle application
-- **[API](chronicle-api/README.md):** API app that allows you to access the database
+- **[API](permanode-api/README.md):** API that allows you to access stored messages
-- **[Broker](chronicle-broker/README.md):** ZMQ broker app for subscribing to new and confirmed transactions on an IOTA node
+- **[Broker](permanode-broker/README.md):** Allows subscribing to incoming messages from IOTA nodes
-- **[Common](chronicle-common/README.md):** Runtime code that handles the loading and shutting down of apps
-- **[CQL](chronicle-cql/README.md):** Code for decoding and encoding Cassandra Query Language (CQL) commands for interacting with a Scylla node
-- **[Storage](chronicle-storage/README.md):** Storage app for connecting to a Scylla node, storing transactions on it, and searching for them
+- **[Storage](permanode-storage/README.md):** Implements storage related functionality from [scylla.rs](https://github.com/iotaledger/scylla.rs)
+- **[Filter](permanode-filter/README.md):** A simple container for user modified code

 **Note:** This is alpha software, so there may be performance and stability issues.
-Please report any issues in our [issue tracker](https://github.com/iotaledger/chronicle.rs/issues/new).
+Please report any issues in our [issue tracker](https://github.com/iotaledger/permanode.rs/issues/new).

 ## Prerequisites